FBalzerMPE/imprs_sports_week/README.md

-# IMPRS Sports Week 2024
+# Inter-institute Sports Week Garching 2024

+Presenting the web page for all information concerning the inter-institute sports week.

-This repo contains a few tools to analyze the survey results for the IMPRS sports week.
+This repo also contains a few tools to analyze the survey results, compose teams and subteams, and schedule matches.

 Allows to create some plots and somewhat balanced teams based on a random way of finding them that is good enough for our purposes, albeit I admit it isn't really optimized.

 Most stuff can be found in `analyze_sportsweek_data.ipynb` for now, might change later.

+The structure is a little weird due to the requirements of streamlit, but on top level, there are a few notebooks for the tasks to set up the initial data (and schedule).

+The important stuff is hosted in the `helper_functions` module, while the `streamlit_app.py` script and the `pages` directory contain all python files used to run the webpage.